macababbadcherry/Learning-SQL/README.md

 In dealing with non-standard filed names, put non-standard filed names in double-quotes.

 ## B. Filtering Records
-**Filteting numbers and exact textt**. `WHERE` allows us to focus on only the data relevant to our business questions.
+**Filteting numbers and exact text**. `WHERE` allows us to focus on only the data relevant to our business questions.
 The comparison operators we can use with WHERE to filter numbers are
 - `>` greater than (that also means after),
 - `<` less than (that also means before),
 - `=` equal to,